-On March 1, 2016, the Company entered into the Investment Advisory Agreement with the Adviser.
+On March 1, 2016, the Company entered into the Original Investment Advisory Agreement with the Adviser, which was amended and restated on February 27, 2019 (as amended and restated, the "Investment Advisory Agreement").
 Under the terms of the Investment Advisory Agreement, the Adviser is responsible for managing the Company's business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring its investments, and monitoring its portfolio companies on an ongoing basis through a team of investment professionals.